liambll/blog-archive/_posts/2017-06-30-neural-network.markdown

 * Recurrent neural network

 ## 1. Model:
-Feedforward neural network contains an input layer, an output layer, and one or more hidden layers in between:
+Multilayer perceptron contains an input layer, an output layer, and one or more hidden layers in between:
 <div class="imgcap">
 <div >
     <img src="/blog/assets/neural-network/mlp.jpg" width = "500">